(Click di picture wey dey top na so to watch video for dis lesson)

 toolset.add(fetch_data_function)

-# Initialize Code Interpreter tool and adding it to the toolset.
+# Make Code Interpreter tool ready and join am for the toolset.

 code_interpreter = code_interpreter = CodeInterpreterTool()